The George Washington University Libraries Photography and Filming Policy

 Special events, conferences, seminars, etc., held in a contained space in a library building may be recorded or filmed by the George Washington University sponsoring organization for archival purposes only.
 Filming outside the space is not permitted unless prior permission has been granted.

-To obtain filming and photography approval, please contact Robin Delaloye, Director of Communications and Outreach, at 202.994.6780, or by email at firstname.lastname@example.org
+To obtain filming and photography approval, please contact Robin Delaloye, associate dean of student success and communications, at 202.994.6780, or by email at firstname.lastname@example.org